-Fig. 8: An example of using multiple hash functions to reduce hash collisions, where the left plot uses one hash function, and the right plot uses three hash functions. 'e' means an empty slot, 's' means a singleton slot, and 'c' means a collision slot.
+Fig. 7.
+An example of using multiple hash functions to reduce hash collisions, where the left plot uses one hash function, and the right plot uses three hash functions. $h, h_1, h_2$ and $h_3$ are hash functions. 'e' means an empty slot, 's' means a singleton slot, and 'c' means a collision slot.

-Fig. 9: A toy example of hash table used by ETAP.
-Each slot stores both hash index and tag index.
+Fig. 8.
+A toy example of hash table used by ETAP.
+Each slot stores a token and the index of the associated tag.